So, you’ve decided to plant a vegetable garden.

 Soil for containers needs to be enriched with organic material to ensure proper nutrition within the restricted confines of a planter.
 It should also be amended by mixing in a light material such as perlite or peat to prevent compaction, supply aeration, and retain moisture.

 Veggie pots also need good drainage holes with plenty of drainage material in the bottom – an inch or two deep, depending on the container size.

-You’ll also have to fertilize more frequently with containers, but at a diluted strength.
-Use compost tea, fish emulsion, or a water soluble fertilizer diluted with water at one-half or one-third strength, applied every 10-14 days.
+You’ll also have to fertilize more frequently when growing in containers, but at a diluted strength.
+Use compost tea, fish emulsion, or a water soluble fertilizer diluted with water at one-half or one-third strength, applied every 10 to 14 days.

-As the soil in containers will also dry out much more quickly than the ground does, ensure that it stays moist, but not wet.
+As the soil in containers will also dry out much more quickly than the ground does, ensure that it stays moist, but not oversaturated.